Very Large Telescope: Interferometry

 Because the Unit Telescopes are used most of the time independently, they are used in the interferometric mode mostly during bright time (that is, close to full moon).
-At other times, interferometry is done using 1.8 meter Auxiliary Telescopes (ATs), which are dedicated to full-time interferometric measurements.
+At other times, interferometry is done using 1.8-metre Auxiliary Telescopes (ATs), which are dedicated to full-time interferometric measurements.
 The first observations using a pair of ATs were conducted in February 2005, and all the four ATs have now been commissioned.
-For interferometric observations on the brightest objects, there is little benefit in using 8 meter telescopes rather than 1.8 meter telescopes.
+For interferometric observations on the brightest objects, there is little benefit in using 8 meter telescopes rather than 1.8-metre telescopes.

 The first two instruments at the VLTI were VINCI (a test instrument used to set up the system, now decommissioned) and MIDI, which only allow two telescopes to be used at any one time.
 With the installation of the three-telescope AMBER closure-phase instrument in 2005, the first imaging observations from the VLTI are expected soon.

 Deployment of the Phase Referenced Imaging and Microarcsecond Astrometry (PRIMA) instrument started 2008 with the aim to allow phase-referenced measurements in either an astrometric two-beam mode or as a fringe-tracker successor to VINCI, operated concurrent with one of the other instruments.

 After falling drastically behind schedule and failing to meet some specifications, in December 2004 the VLT Interferometer became the target of a second ESO "recovery plan".
 This involves additional effort concentrated on improvements to fringe tracking and the performance of the main delay lines.
 Note that this only applies to the interferometer and not other instruments on Paranal.
 In 2005, the VLTI was routinely producing observations, although with a brighter limiting magnitude and poorer observing efficiency than expected.

 As of March 2008, the VLTI had already led to the publication of 89 peer-reviewed publications and had published a first-ever image of the inner structure of the mysterious Eta Carinae.
 In March 2011, the PIONIER instrument for the first time simultaneously combined the light of the four Unit Telescopes, potentially making VLTI the biggest optical telescope in the world.
 However, this attempt was not really a success.
-The first successful attempt was in February 2012, with four telescopes combined into a 130-meter diameter mirror.
+The first successful attempt was in February 2012, with four telescopes combined into a 130-metre diameter mirror.

 In March 2019, ESO astronomers, employing the GRAVITY instrument on their Very Large Telescope Interferometer (VLTI), announced the first direct detection of an exoplanet, HR 8799 e, using optical interferometry.

+Light pollution by a planned industrial complex

+AES Andes, a utility company, is currently planning a megaproject known as INNA 11 km away from the VLT.
+Many concerns regarding effects on the VLT have been raised.
+Light pollution over the VLT could increase by 35%, turbulence caused by wind turbines could decreasing seeing by up to 40%, vibrations could impair the observations at the VLT and the Extremely Large Telescope and dust from construction could fall onto the mirrors.
+Such a project may invite other industrial development in the area, rendering the site unusable.